kermitt2/delft/Readme.md

 We use the dataset developed and presented by A. Athar in the following article:

 Awais Athar.
 "Sentiment Analysis of Citations using Sentence Structure-Based Features".
 Proceedings of the ACL 2011 Student Session, 81-87, 2011. http://www.aclweb.org/anthology/P11-3015

+For a given scientific article, the task is to estimate if the occurrence of a bibliographical citation is positive, neutral or negative given its citation context.

 ## License and contact